sigstore/architecture-docs/client-spec.md

 The signing metadata might contain additional, application-specific metadata according to the format used.
 The Signer then canonically encodes the metadata (according to the chosen format).

 #### 2.1.7.
 Transparency
+This document describes signing using the Rekor V2 api.
+For V1 see a [previous version](https://github.com/sigstore/architecture-docs/blob/203afc2127cde226202c979492e6c4e0e8354e26/client-spec.md) of this document.

-The Signer then sends the canonically-encoded signing metadata to the `/api/v1/log/entries` endpoint ([definition](https://github.com/sigstore/rekor/blob/0a3f871c077eb708f2ffcc382d0a2104b887f5e1/openapi.yaml#L138-L171)) of the Transparency Service, which checks that signature is valid and responds with a `LogEntry` ([definition](https://github.com/sigstore/rekor/blob/0a3f871c077eb708f2ffcc382d0a2104b887f5e1/openapi.yaml#L423-L464)).
-The signer MUST verify the log entry as in [Spec: Transparency Service](https://docs.google.com/document/u/0/d/1NQUBSL9R64_vPxUEgVKGb0p81_7BVZ7PQuI078WFn-g/edit).
+The Signer then sends the canonically-encoded signing metadata to the `/api/v2/log/entries` endpoint ([definition](https://github.com/sigstore/rekor-tiles/blob/62134b5c42306acaa098dcc0d41a99a0910bff4e/api/proto/rekor/v2/rekor_service.proto#L36-L40)) of the Transparency Service, which checks that signature is valid and responds with a `TransparencyLogEntry` ([definition](https://github.com/sigstore/protobuf-specs/blob/ad0a7582f29bab5e5890d9f5c3b9833907a74ee4/protos/sigstore_rekor.proto)).
+The signer MUST verify the log entry as in [Spec: Rekor V2](./rekor-v2-spec.md).

 #### 2.1.8.
 Verification